 At this point, by feeding the response functions computed within $\chi$EFT to the DR method we are ready to compute the various terms in Eqs.~(\ref{eq:contrib_inelastic_L}), (\ref{eq:contrib_inelastic_T}) and (\ref{eq:contribution_subtraction_final_L}) and analyze the various sources of uncertainties.

-First, we analyse the uncertainty coming from the different parameterizations of the single-nucleon form factor.
+First, we analyze the uncertainty coming from the different parametrizations of the single-nucleon form factor.
 On one hand, we use the dipole model in which the electric form factors of the proton and the neutron are respectively given by

 and